Dreamworker has a lifetime of successful business, relationship, career and financial experiences she enjoys sharing with her readers.

 Therefore, when reading about the housing alternatives discussed here, be sure to take geographic location into account!

 Renting an Apartment

-This is because the shortage of homes on the market has caused prices to rise and has created a glut of people needing to find alternative housing options.
+This is because a shortage of homes on the market can cause prices to rise and creates a glut of people needing to find alternative housing options.

-As a result, many one bedroom, one bathroom rents are in the $1000 per month range.
-These costs come in addition to deposits for first month, last month, security, electricity and telephone service.
+- Many one bedroom, one bathroom rents are in the $1000 per month range.
+These costs come in addition to deposits for the first month, last month, security, electricity, and telephone service.